flaxandteal/tmux-list-learner/README.md

 ## Install

-To use this, install `tmux-list-leaner` so it can be accessed in your path:
+To use this, install `tmux-list-learner` so it can be accessed in your path:

     python3 setup.py install --user